 - Screening tasks derived from the meaningful task

-- Include the sites of non-optimal alignment, biomechanics and control (failed load transfer (FLT)) and how the driver(s) were determined for each screening task – detailed clinical reasoning is expected in this report
+- Include the sites of non-optimal alignment, biomechanics and control.
+Effective 2018 – please avoid the use of the ISM term failed load transfer (FLT) since it is not widely understood, instead please explain how the body region is failing, not simply that it is and how the driver(s) were determined for each screening task – detailed clinical reasoning is expected in this report.

 - Vector analysis of the driver(s) to determine the underlying system impairment

 - Release/align – what techniques were chosen for release/align

 - Connect/move – how did you retrain a better strategy for their goals (meaningful tasks)